 For example: A pregnant woman delivers her child September 15th and files a Medicaid application to cover the birth of the child on December 1st, requesting retroactive Medicaid for September - November.
-If eligible, the infant's birth month of September can be covered as well as the post-partum period of October and November.
-NOTE: the woman in this example would be systematically placed in the Family Planning waiver program, described in 400.56 below, for December and continuing.
+If eligible, the infant's birth month of September.